Countdown is on to big Christmas lights switch-on event and tree festival

 "We can’t wait to see everyone enjoying themselves, and our town centres filled with a buzz of excitement.”

-Over at the church, the Christmas tree festival is open the same night from 5pm to 7.30pm.
+Over at the church, the Christmas tree festival is open tonight from 5pm to 7.30pm.

 Advertisement